o3de/o3de.org/content/docs/atom-guide/look-dev/tools/material-canvas.md

 - **Drag** nodes from the palette into the active graph view to create an instance of that node at the drop position on the graph.

 #### Bookmarks
 Use the bookmarks panel to manage all of the bookmarks on the active graph.
+You can configure bookmark descriptions and colors bookmarks panel and Inspector.

+You can do the following actions:
-Place bookmarks on the graph, like pins on a map, as a point of reference for any important positions.
-Double clicking on a bookmark will center the graph view on that position.
-Bookmark descriptions and colors are configurable in the bookmarks panel and inspector.
+- Place bookmarks on the graph, like pins on a map, as a point of reference for any important positions.
+- **Double-click** on a bookmark to center the graph view on that position.

 #### Mini Map
 The mini map window displays a zoomed-out overview of the nodes and graph.
 Quickly navigate to different parts of the graph by clicking and dragging the mini map.